intel/iotivity-node/README.md

 ```
 will give you access to the low-level interface.

-There is also a high-level interface which implements the [JS API spec](./spec/iot-js-spec.md).
+There is also a high-level interface which implements the [JS API spec][specification].
 This interface requires the ```Promise``` object which is only available starting node.js 4.0.
 ```JS
 var device = require( "iotivity-node" )();
 ```